Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube: Model Formulation

 Following the approach of, e.g., \citet{camassa_ring_2012}, we write the evolution equation in terms of the unscaled variables \eqref{nondim} rather than the scaled variables \eqref{scaledvars}, so $\delta$ does not appear in the equations.
 However, the limit in which the theory is formally valid remains $\delta\ll1$.

 From now on, we will use subscripts to denote derivatives.
 We determine the surface between the shear-dominated and plug-like regions to be

-where $\hat{B}\equiv\tau_Ya/\sigma$ is a capillary Bingham number, which measures yield stress relative to capillary stress.
+is a capillary Bingham number, which measures yield stress relative to capillary stress.
 We use the hat notation to distinguish $\hat{B}$ from the thin-film version, $B$, which we will introduce in §\ref{section:TFderivation}.
 The capillary pressure is proportional to the free-surface curvature, and is given by

 We have retained the full expression for capillary pressure \eqref{LWpressuregrad} including all terms which are higher-order in $\delta$.
 Although this is not strictly consistent with the asymptotic analysis, it allows the evolution equation to describe capillary static effects accurately and is a widely used device \citep[e.g.][]{gauglitz_extended_1988}.
-The long-wave evolution equation is
+The axial velocity is defined separately in the shear-dominated and plug-like regions,

+where $\Psi(z,\hat{t})\equiv\min(1,\psi)$.
+The function $\Psi$ is defined so that \eqref{LWvelocity} applies to the whole layer, including regions of unyielded fluid.
+Where $\Psi=1$, the fluid is unyielded, so there is no motion and $\hat{w}=0$.
+The axial flux, $\hat{Q}$, is calculated by radially integrating $\hat{w}$.